intel/nauta/docs/user-guide/actions/getting_started.md

 ```

 Notice the additional **home** directory in path to both model and input data.
 This is how the path looks from the perspective of the prediction instance.
-The `mnist_converter_pb.py` creates requests to the MNIST model. `--model-name mnist` is where this MNIST name is given to the prediction instance.
+The `mnist_converter_pb.py` creates requests to the MNIST model.
+The `--model-name mnist` is where this MNIST name is given to the prediction instance.

 **Note:** Refer to [predict Command](predict.md) for _predict_ command information.

 ### Prediction Instance Complete

-After the prediction instance completes (can be checked using the `predict list` command), you can collect instance responses from output storage.
+After the prediction instance completes (can be checked using the `predict list` command), collect instance responses from output storage.

 In the example, it contains 100 `protobuf` responses.
 These can be validated using `mnist_checker.py`.